From Port Klang Cruise To Kuala Lumpur City Sightseeing Tour

 Meeting point

-When you get down from your ship, Please proceed to Cruise Terminal Arrival Hall Lobby, Our Driver will wait for you with holding up your name card.
+When you get down from your ship, Please proceed to Cruise Terminal Arrival Hall Lobby, Our Driver will wait for you with holding up your Sign Name.

 Top Attractions

-The Kuala Lumpur Tower is one of the tallest towers in the world and offers breathtaking views of the city from its observation deck.
-It's a must-visit for panoramic city views and unique dining experiences.
+The Kuala Lumpur Tower is the second-tallest freestanding tower in the world.
+It offers panoramic views of the city from its observation deck.

 Must-Try Local Dishes